ip28/BingWallpaperChanger/Readme.md

 		chmod u+x /path/to/BingWallpaperChanger.command
 The same command is present in "Script permission command.txt" file

-Step 3: You can either double click to run the BingWallpaperChanger.command or put it in your startup items
+Step 3: You can either double click to run the BingWallpaperChanger.command or put it in your login items